 4. Show Interest in Your Body Language

-Show interest even if you are not because you are really interested in people you care about.
+Show interest even if you are not because you are interested in people you care about.
 Examples: saying “That’s interesting”, “Wow”, “Amazing”, etc. My daughter is very interested in the fine arts (drama & music) and I’m a sports guy.
 Because I care about her, I try and express positive body language when she talks about this passion.
 Interestingly, my interest in the fine arts has grown significantly in the process.

 5. Say “It Makes Sense to Me You Feel That Way”

 Even if most of it doesn’t make sense, some small aspects WILL make sense to you.
 Hold onto that.
-For example, my daughter told me I chomp my gum and I don’t think I actually do.
+For example, my daughter told me I chomp my gum and I don’t think I do.
 I told her “It makes sense to me that people do things that annoy you.”

 6. Apologize, When Wrong